okohll/abdocs/content/docs/workflows/advanced/recursive-workflows.md

 - Certified Architect
 ---

-Recursion is a rather heavyweight feature of the workflow capabilities of the agileBase platform.
+Recursion is a rather heavyweight feature of the workflow capabilities of the Agilebase platform.

 If you’re interested in a bit of maths and want to know what that means, there’s a great [tutorial about the concept at the Khan Academy](https://www.khanacademy.org/computing/computer-science/algorithms/recursive-algorithms/a/recursion).